MibahM/HashingPerformanceAnalysis/README.md

 - p2_tc1
 - p2_tc2

-The Script will out results to their respective files:
+The Script will output and write results to their respective files:
 - hash_values_tc0
 - hash_values_tc1
 - hash_values_tc2